-Fascinating activities, hands-on exhibits, and entertaining presentations showcasing science, technology, engineering, and mathematics add up to a day of fun and learning.
+Everyone is invited to join us for fascinating activities, hands-on exhibits, and entertaining presentations showcasing science, technology, engineering, and mathematics that adds up to a day of fun and learning.

 This event is free and open to the public.
 There is no pre-registration, but check-in is required upon arrival to the event.

-- The solar system in 3D in the ExploraDome (see “Show Times and Ticketing Procedure” below)
+- Discover the solar system in 3D in the ExploraDome!

 - And much more!